 As a standard most general contractors would agree that experience is education.
 Most companies will take on apprentices and be willing to teach an eager learner so depending on your game plan you may be able to save a great deal of money if you play the cards right.

-- Education– In 90% of cases if you are seeking residential remodeling certifications and 2 year technical degrees (Construction Building Technology, Certificate of Design/Build Remodeling) are the way to go.
-You will need to pass the California Contractors State License Board test to be a legitimate contractor in California so intensive study courses to prepare may be best for those whom already feel confident in their abilities.
+- Education– In 90% of cases if you are seeking residential remodeling certifications and 2-year technical degrees (Construction Building Technology, Certificate of Design/Build Remodeling) are the way to go.
+You will need to pass the California Contractors State License Board test to be a legitimate contractor in California so intensive study courses to prepare may be best for those who already feel confident in their abilities.